astara303/sei-project-2/readme.md

 - Heroku
 - GitHub

-My partner and I built a website utilizing a public RESTful API.
+My partner and I built a website utilizing RESTful APIs.
 By reading the documentation we were able to generate random quotes and jokes from API databases and a quiz with multiple difficulty settings.

 We took advantage of React's amazing state functionality to render new quiz questions and answers as required.